OtherCrashOverride/esp32-i2s-test/README.md

 Init and using I2S module in DAC mode:

-* Generate 1KHz triangle wave.
+* Generate 1KHz sine wave.